Note: for more ideas on how to beat procrastination and master your habits, join the free newsletter.

 The most important part of any new habit is getting started — not just the first time, but each time.
 It’s not about performance, it’s about consistently taking action.
+In many ways, getting started is more important than succeeding.
 This is especially true in the beginning because there will be plenty of time to improve your performance later on.

 Try It Now

 I can’t guarantee whether or not the 2–Minute Rule will work for you.
 But, I can guarantee that it will never work if you never try it.